IgnjatRadojicic/Plantitask/README.md

 - Google sign-in requiring a verified Google email, with username collision handling
 - Email verification with 6-digit codes cached in Redis, and password reset with hashed single-use tokens
 - Group creation with derived join codes, optional passwords, ownership transfer, and a role hierarchy of Owner, Manager, TeamLead, Member
-- Interactive PixiJS field where trees represent groups, with drag-to-rearrange and seven growth stages tied to completion
+- Interactive PixiJS canvas field where trees represent groups
+- Drag-and-drop tree repositioning with localStorage persistence
+- Seed planting flow: drag from inventory, click field, create group
+- Tree growth stages tied to task completion percentage (7 stages from EmptySoil to FloweringTree)
 - Kanban board with:
   - Drag-and-drop task reordering, both within a column and across columns
   - Optimistic concurrency with automatic retry, up to 3 attempts